Xenon-Lang-Org/docs/src/compilation_process.md

 The semantic analyzer checks the AST for semantic errors, such as type mismatches, undeclared variables, and other logical errors.
 It ensures that the program adheres to the language's rules.

-### 4. Intermediate Representation (IR)
+### 4. Optimizer

-The IR is a lower-level representation of the program, which is easier to manipulate for optimization and code generation.
-The IR is generated from the AST after semantic analysis.
+The optimizer runs pre-computation steps to evaluate constant expressions, unwrap and remove branches of code that are guaranteed to be/will never be executed and perform loop unrolling where applicable.

+More details about the optimization steps on the [here](optimizer.md)

 ### 5. Fill WASM Module Data